Awesome Las Vegas to Zion National Park Road Trip

 How Long Does it Take to Drive From Las Vegas to Zion?

-Either of these road trip routes could be done in a day but two days would be best and three days will give you plenty of time to add a few other stops and places in southern Nevada and Utah.
-Check out the Google Map below for a better visual of the route and activities.
+Either of these routes can be done in a day but two days would be best and three days would give you plenty of time to add a few other stops and destinations in southern Nevada and Utah.
+As you’ll see, this route is easy to customize based on your interests, travel style and timeframe.
+The places in this article just happen to be some of my personal favorites.

 Las Vegas to Zion Road Trip Stops